JanaScalCourses/design-patterns/Structural/Adapter/README.md

 The figure below illustrate the solution using an xml to json adapter.
 ![xml to json example](example.png)

+Although the figure shows a customer interface, my solution does not contain it.
+I decided that this interface was not necessary in such a simple example.
+Still, my solution is an Adapter Pattern implementation.

 # How to run it

 To run the example, you need have the jdk to compile the code, consult the